0xbyte1/pharos-checkin-app/PROJECT_SUMMARY.md

 ## 🌐 Pharos Testnet

-Bu uygulama Pharos Testnet üzerinde çalışacak şekilde yapılandırılmıştır:
+This application is configured to work on Pharos Testnet:
-- Otomatik ağ ekleme
+- Automatic network addition
-- Custom RPC URL desteği
+- Custom RPC URL support
-- Chain ID yapılandırması
+- Chain ID configuration

-## 📝 Önemli Notlar
+## 📝 Important Notes

-1. **Security:** Private key'lerinizi asla paylaşmayın veya Git'e commit etmeyin
+1. **Security:** Never share your private keys or commit them to Git
-2. **Environment:** `.env.local` dosyası Git'e dahil edilmemiştir
+2. **Environment:** `.env.local` file is not included in Git
-3. **Testnet:** Bu uygulama yalnızca testnet için geliştirilmiştir
+3. **Testnet:** This application is developed for testnet only
-4. **Production:** Production kullanımı için ek güvenlik önlemleri gereklidir
+4. **Production:** Additional security measures required for production use

-## 🎨 UI/UX Özellikleri
+## 🎨 UI/UX Features

-- Gradient arka plan
+- Gradient background
-- Glassmorphism card tasarımı
+- Glassmorphism card design
-- Smooth animasyonlar ve hover efektleri
+- Smooth animations and hover effects
-- Responsive tasarım (mobil uyumlu)
+- Responsive design (mobile-friendly)
-- Dark mode desteği
+- Dark mode support
 - Loading states
 - Error handling
 - Success notifications

-## 🔜 Geliştirme Fikirleri
+## 🔜 Development Ideas

-Projeyi daha da geliştirebilirsiniz:
+You can further enhance the project:
-- [ ] Daily check-in limiti (günde 1 kez)
+- [ ] Daily check-in limit (once per day)
-- [ ] Streak sistemi (ardışık günler)
+- [ ] Streak system (consecutive days)
-- [ ] Leaderboard (en çok check-in yapanlar)
+- [ ] Leaderboard (top check-ins)
-- [ ] NFT ödülleri
+- [ ] NFT rewards
 - [ ] Push notifications
-- [ ] Multi-chain desteği
+- [ ] Multi-chain support
-- [ ] Database entegrasyonu
+- [ ] Database integration
-- [ ] Admin paneli
+- [ ] Admin panel

-## 📞 Destek
+## 📞 Support

-Sorularınız için:
+For questions:
-1. README.md dosyasını okuyun
+1. Read README.md
-2. QUICKSTART.md ile hızlı başlayın
+2. Quick start with QUICKSTART.md
-3. DEPLOY.md'den deploy detaylarını öğrenin
+3. Learn deployment details from DEPLOY.md

-## 🎉 Başarıyla Tamamlandı!
+## 🎉 Successfully Completed!

-Projeniz kullanıma hazır!
-Local olarak çalıştırabilir ve Vercel'e deploy edebilirsiniz.
+Your project is ready to use!
+You can run it locally and deploy to Vercel.

 Happy coding! 🚀